baraksu/SortDictionary/README.md

 ## The production process
 ### Step 1
+####Writing a proc that sets the indexes for each word.
 ### Step 2
+####Writing a proc that finds the index of the lowest word alphabetically, in the index arrays.
 ### Step 3
+#### Writing a proc that takes string input.
 ### Step 4
+####Writing a proc that prints the words from the input string, according to the order of the indexes in the index arrays.
 ### Step 5
+#### Putting all the pieces together - Writing a proc that sorts the words alphabetically, using the proc defined in steps 1-4.

 ## What's next?
 Plans ahead